-- Customer fails to pay the electric or deposit bill after the urgent notice is mailed, or if the customer fails to satisfy the conditions of a payment arrangement. - 2.
+- Customer fails to pay the electric or deposit bill after the urgent notice is mailed, or if the customer fails to satisfy the conditions of a payment arrangement. - Customer fails to maintain a credit balance on their Pay As You Go account. - 3.
 The District has knowledge of a current account holder cohabitating with a former delinquent account holder.
 The District has reason to believe the current account holder received benefit of service during the billing period(s) in which the delinquent account holder incurred the debt.
-Disconnection of service will occur if the current account holder cannot prove to the satisfaction of the District that he/she was living elsewhere during the billing period(s) in question. - 3.
+Disconnection of service will occur if the current account holder cannot prove to the satisfaction of the District that he/she was living elsewhere during the billing period(s) in question. - 4.
 A delinquent account holder is receiving benefit of electric service currently being paid by a landlord.